Late afterglows of GW/GRB 170817A: Discussion

 A large extinction of optical photons is consistent with the fact that optical afterglow of the majority of short bursts are not detected, most probably due to the intrinsic absorption~\citep{grbshortenv,uvotcat}.
-Moreover, the upper limit on the $N_H$ obtained from X-ray observations and its associated extinction are consistent with those of globular clusters, see e.g.~\citep{globclustdens}.
-In addition, the probability of formation and merger of BNS is higher in star clusters than in the field.
+Assuming that host galaxies of short GRBs have gas column densities comparable to those of Milky Way and NGC4993, their contribution to equivalent $N_H$ should be at most few percent and the rest must be the contribution of immediate environment of source or the outflow itself.
+On the other hand, the upper limit on the $N_H$ obtained from X-ray observations and its associated extinction are consistent with those of globular clusters, see e.g.~\citep{globclustdens}.
 However, multiband observations of NGC 4993 seems to be inconsistent with the presence of a globular or young star cluster with a total mass larger than a few thousands solar masses~\citep{gw170817noglobclust}.
-Thus, the results of the modelling of late afterglow and conclusions from observations of the host galaxy and surroundings of the progenitor BNS do not seem fully consistent with each.
-An excess of X-ray emission from kilonova remains a possibility, but it needs quantitative estimation of its significance.
-On the other hand, both theoretical and interpretation of observations are in large extent uncertain.
+Nonetheless, a star cluster dominated by old faint and/or compact stars as the local environment of GW/GRB 170817A event may evade this constraint.
+For instance, the absolute magnitude limit of $M_V > -6.7$ concluded for any star cluster from observations of~\citep{gw170817noglobclust} is much brighter than the old faint star cluster Segue 3~\citep{segue3globclust,segue3globclust0} which has an absolute magnitude of $M \sim 0$ or even a star cluster $\sim 400$ fold brighter than Segue 3.
+In addition, a star cluster consisting of an old population as environment of GW/GRB 170817A event is consistent with conclusions obtained from analysis of its prompt gamma-ray emission in~\citep{hourigw170817}.